Out of Sight: Plot

 The movie intercuts between flashbacks and the present day.
 This plot summary follows the true chronology.

 Career bank robber Jack Foley is incarcerated at Lompoc Penitentiary in California along with his friend and accomplice Buddy, after Buddy's sister snitches on them before a heist.
 While at Lompoc, Foley meets petty criminal Glenn and Richard Ripley, a wealthy white collar criminal from Detroit.
 Foley saves Ripley from being extorted by boxer Maurice "Snoopy" Miller, leading Ripley to promise Foley a job on the outside.
 He also brags about a cache of uncut diamonds hidden at his home.

 After his release, Foley turns up at Ripley's office but is only offered a menial security guard position.
 To complain, he confronts Ripley, who only expresses disdain for Foley's criminal past and throws him out of the building.
 While walking away, Foley notices a bank across the street, fails to rob it, and is sent to Glades Correctional Institution in Florida.

 At Glades, he deduces that fellow inmate Chino is orchestrating a breakout and plans to tag along.
 Foley calls his ex-wife Adele, an out-of-work magician's assistant, to notify Buddy and Glenn to assist.
 However, on the night of the breakout, U.S. Marshal Karen Sisco arrives at the prison at the same time as Buddy, spots the men tunneling outside, and alerts the guards.
 In the confusion, Foley exits the tunnel in a guard's uniform and overpowers her.
 The men steal her car, and Foley forces her to hide with him in the trunk while Buddy drives.
 In the trunk, Foley and Sisco start talking to one another.
 They later meet Glenn to switch cars.
 Sisco recognizes him from a previous prisoner transport job and convinces him to drive off with her to avoid being arrested again for assisting a fugitive.
-He soon panics, crashes the car and flees, and Sisco is taken to hospital.
+He soon panics, crashes the car and flees, and Sisco is taken to the hospital.
 Foley and Buddy make their own way to Miami.